 Priorities to Compete for Lawmakers' Attention

-There are six weeks left to change that--the full house is set to take up the budget early next week.
-From legislation with momentum to a bill that's stalled, unemployment benefits for 23,000 Missourians are set to run out a week from Sunday.
-They will if the senate can't agree to accept millions in federal dollars to extend them for up to 20 more weeks.
+Other issues are more contentious.
+A bill to extend unemployment benefits has stalled in the Senate over opposition from Sen. Jim Lembke, R-St. Louis County.

-Republican Senator Jim Lembke has said he'll continue to oppose the bill and even filibuster when it comes up.
-Jobs and budget cuts are competing for attention with social issues.
+About 23,000 Missourians stand to lose their benefits April 3 if senators can't agree to accept $81 million in federal money to extend them.
+Unemployed Missourians could see up to 20 more weeks of jobless pay, but Lembke has vowed to block a vote.

-Abortion restrictions and even a bill to force the highway patrol to check the sex-offender registry for illegal immigrants have divided republicans and democrats.
+Social issues also threaten to derail progress.
+Democrats criticized the Republican majority in the first half of the session for focusing on abortion restrictions and a bill to force the Missouri Highway Patrol to check the sex-offender registry for illegal immigrants.

 More News